lwvmobile/dsd-fme/README.md

 1. Random Tinkering

-2. Implement Pulse Audio and Remove PortAudio and OSS
+2. Implement Pulse Audio and ~~Remove PortAudio and~~~ Remove OSS, Retain PortAudio as Optional

 3. Improve NXDN support

 4. More Concise Printouts - Ncurses

-4. Improve Monitor Source Audio (if #2 on list is up and working)
+5. ~~Improve Monitor Source Audio (if #2 on list is up and working)~~ Not currently playing well with Pulse Audio, need to re-evaluate

 ## License